robotick-labs/robotick-engine/README.md

 ### 🧱 Zero-allocation policy

-The engine core avoids heap-bearing `std::` containers entirely: every allocator-friendly helper is routed through `robotick::StdApproved` (defined in `cpp/include/robotick/framework/common/StdApproved.h`), while deterministic structures (buffers, callbacks, registry) rely on `FixedString`, `HeapVector`, and explicit placement-new logic.
+The engine core avoids heap-bearing `std::` containers entirely: approved STL headers are wrapped by `robotick::StdApproved` (defined in `cpp/include/robotick/framework/common/StdApproved.h`), while deterministic structures rely on native types like `FixedString` and `HeapVector` (each defined in their own headers) plus explicit placement-new logic.
 Platform/CLI layers can still use STL where needed, but the contiguous-engine runtime stays heap-free so ESP32/MCU targets see consistent timings.

 ### 🧭 Callback contract